Why Healthcare Is Ransomware's Primary Target

 The Takeaway

-Ransomware Response: What To Do When Prevention Fails
+Ransomware Response: What to Do When Prevention Fails

 Even with strong controls in place, no healthcare organization can guarantee it will never face a ransomware incident.
 A documented, tested incident response plan is as essential to your strategy as any technical control — because how quickly and decisively you respond determines the difference between a contained incident and a catastrophic breach.
+Your incident response plan should be built, tested, and ready before you need it.

 Immediate Containment Steps